roryfitz/portfolio/CT_equalizing.md

-# Histogram Equalization of a CT scan
+# Histogram Equalization of a CT Scan

 ```python
 # read in image and convert to greyscale